 This course is an integrative and interdisciplinary course, which strategists call a Capstone course.
 It builds on all the ideas, concepts, and theories from functional courses such as Accounting, Economics, Finance, Marketing, HRM, Organizational Behavior, and Statistics.
 The course helps view the firm as a whole and examines how policies in each functional area are integrated into an overall competitive strategy.
 It introduces the key concepts, tools, and principles of strategy formulation and competitive analysis.
 It is concerned with managerial decisions and actions that affect the performance and survival of business enterprises.
 The critical strategic business decisions of concern in this course involve choosing competitive strategies, creating competitive advantages, taking advantage of external opportunities, securing, and defending sustainable market positions, and allocating critical resources over long periods.
 Decisions such as these can only be made effectively by viewing a firm holistically and over the long term.
-Pre-/Co-Requisites: All core courses in business
+Prerequisites: ACCT 1200, ACCT 1210, BSAD 2050, BSAD2520, BSAD 2540, BSAD 3440, ECON 2110 or ECON 2120, INFO 1200 and within 36 semester credit hours of receiving degree.